kimoppalfens/kimoppalfens.github.io/_posts/2017-04-05-Setting up an SCCM Labo using Powershell Direct - Part 4.md

 One of the main challenges in this task sequence was to get Hyper-V up and running.
 Just enabling the feature with Add-Windowsfeature,or any other way in the live OS, was failing because during the setup of Hyper-V, the server reboots twice "unattended" and this breaks the task sequence.

-The solution here was break it up in 2 parts, First, we inject the Hyper-V code with DISM in the WIN-PE phase using a run commandline step :
+The solution here was break it up in 2 parts.
+First, we inject the Hyper-V code with DISM.
+This is done in the WIN-PE phase using a run commandline step :

 ```
 cmd /c Dism.exe /image:%OSDisk%\ /Enable-Feature /FeatureName:Microsoft-Hyper-V /LogPath:%_SMSTSLogPath%\Hyper-V.log